Tojikan/znz-roll20/docs/index.md

 ZnZ is a Virtual Tabletop RPG designed to be played on Roll20.
 In this game, most of humanity has been infected by a virus, turning them into flesh-eating monsters.
 The players play a group of survivors attempting to make their way to safety.
 As society has collapsed and the infected outnumber the living, you and your friends must use your wits and dice rolls to survive this ordeal.

 The game is directed by a ZM (Zombie Master) who sets up the scenes.
 The ZM sets the story and creates the obstacles that players may face.
 This game is designed to be rules-light - loose interpretations may be necessary at some points and rules are open to interpretation.
-Players are encouraged to make their case on how things might go but the ZM ultimately makes the final call and decision in any part of the game.

 **Death in this game is permanent.** If a player dies, their character is gone forever.
 Of course that doesn't mean they won't rise again...